 If you’ve got the requisite marketing budget for both organic and PPC traffic, you’ll see better results, compared to using one platform alone (such as PPC or organic search).

-Glen Allsopp, founder of Viperchill.com, received thousands of qualified clicks at a cheaper rate using Facebook ads, as opposed to Google AdWords.
+Glen Allsopp, founder of Viperchill.com, received thousands of qualified clicks, at a cheaper rate, using Facebook ads instead of Google AdWords.

 He spent $2 with Facebook to acquire a customer, whereas Google took $40 to get the same client to his site.
 Of course, there are ways to get a cheaper CPC on Google AdWords, but many marketers and PPC advertisers prefer Facebook.

-More importantly, Facebook team will approve your ad within 15 minutes and start sending traffic to your landing page.
+More importantly, the Facebook team will usually approve your ad within 15 minutes and start sending traffic to your landing page.
 Google AdWords can take 10 – 15 hours.